laurakond/artly-api/TESTING.md

 **Testing BidListview**

 - I was struggling to get the bid count calculate correctly in the test even though the response.data was printing correct count.
-After a lot of searching I found this [thread](https://stackoverflow.com/questions/52827996/how-do-i-test-the-foreign-key-object-on-django-model/52828084) on Stackoverflow that helped me to figure out how to target values in the the post response:
+After a lot of searching, I found this [thread](https://stackoverflow.com/questions/52827996/how-do-i-test-the-foreign-key-object-on-django-model/52828084) on Stackoverflow that helped me to figure out how to target values in the the post response:

   - The problem was solved when I applied an id to the artwork key: